mjordan/islandora_solution_pack_remote_resource/README.md

 Configuration options are available at `admin/islandora/solution_pack_config/remote_resource`.

-## Batch loading
+## Batch loading and synching

 Objects managed by this module cannot be loaded using the [Islandora Batch](https://github.com/Islandora/islandora_batch), but a custom Drush-based loader is available in the `modules` subdirectory.
-Its README provides details on preparing content and ingesting it.
+This module also handles synching datasteams on existing objects that have changed.
+Its README provides details on preparing content and ingesting/updating it.

 ## Maintainer